 La Romana or Punta Cana?
 An Insider’s Guide to Making the Right Choice

 Did you know that the Dominican Republic is the most popular Caribbean destination for holidaymakers?
-A whopping 6.5 million of us touch down there every year, but before you hit the runway you need to decide whether you’ll be staying in La Romana or Punta Cana – two of the most popular destinations.
+A whopping 6.5 million of us touch down there every year, but before you hit the runway you need to decide whether you’ll be staying in La Romana or Punta Cana, which are two of the most popular destinations.

 When it comes to picking a winner from La Romana Vs. Punta Cana it can be incredibly difficult.
 After all, nearly 59% of all yearly visitors to the Dom Rep stay in one of these two dazzling destinations.

 But what makes them so appealing?
 And, more importantly, how do you decide which one is best for you?
-We can help with that.
+Well, we can help with that.

 Prepare to navigate through a bustling metropolis and an upmarket resort town, and discover which destination resonates with your travel values and preferences.
-Not an “eeny, meeny, miny, moe” kind of decision, we are here to take every step of the way with you.
+Not an “eeny, meeny, miny, moe” kind of decision, one you can bet is well-thought-out and planned.
+We are here to take every step of the way with you.

 So, let’s explore the allure of La Romana and Punta Cana.
 But first, let’s give you what you came for.